 1. Can I track student progress over multiple sessions?

 Yes!
-Gimkit’s built-in analytics let you monitor how students perform across different games and topics.
+Gimkit analytics let you monitor performance across games and topics.

 2. Can students create their own Gimkit games?

 Absolutely!
-While it’s designed for teachers, students can also create and share quizzes, fostering creativity and peer learning.
+Students can make quizzes, fostering creativity and peer learning.

 3. Can Gimkit integrate with other educational tools?